AtomVChecker/rust-atomic-study/README.md

 - section-5-detection: a detailed overview of AtomVChecker, including its code and experimental examples that demonstrate its effectiveness in detecting memory ordering misuses in Rust(see [AtomVChecker](section-5-detection/AtomVChecker))

+Information about memory ordering misuses detected by AtomVChecker are listed in [Memory ordering misuses](section-5-detection/README.md).

 ## 2. Environment Setup

 Pull rust-atomic-study from GitHub.